-Madeline Dang, Vice-President
+Madeline Dang, President

-Yiyang “Yaya” Wu, Treasurer
+Yiyang “Yaya” Wu, Director

 Yiyang is a litigation associate at Relman, Dane, & Colfax PLLC.
 Her practice areas cover a wide variety of civil rights topics, including fair housing and lending, employment law, public accommodation, and disability rights.
 Prior to joining Relman, Yiyang clerked for the Hon.
 Andre M. Davis on the United States Court of Appeals for the Fourth Circuit, and for the Hon.
 Mary A. McLaughlin in the Eastern District of Pennsylvania.
 Yiyang is a graduate of University of Pennsylvania Law School and Harvard College.
 She is currently an adjunct professor at Howard University School of Law.

-Yifan Wang, Secretary
+Yifan Wang, Director

 Yifan is an associate at Williams & Connolly LLP.
 Yifan graduated from Cornell Law School, where she was an Articles Editor on Cornell Law Review and an Honors Fellow in the writing program.
 Prior to attending law school, Yifan worked in a variety of non-profit and research capacities in the United States and abroad, focusing on immigration and disability advocacy.
 Yifan earned her undergraduate degree in Political Science from Duke University.

-Youngeun “January” Kim, Communications Director
+Youngeun “January” Kim, Director

 January is an associate at Linklaters LLP and her practice focuses on competition law.
 January obtained her undergraduate degree at the University of Pittsburgh, where she co-founded the college’s chapter of the Korean Student Association.
 She holds a J.D. from the University of Virginia School of Law and was an active member of the Asian Pacific American Law Students Association at UVA, serving as secretary for a year.
 After law school, she served as law clerk to the Hon.
 L. Felipe Restrepo in the United States District Court for the Eastern District of Pennsylvania.